So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 This step reinforces the reality that your app users are visual beings, and the App Store is a visual medium.
 Images are so front-and-center to how customers make an app-downloading decision that you should think of your app’s screen shots as actual advertisements for it.
 After all, when you look at the store, you can see that screen shots are more dominant in how Apple lays out its app product pages.

 You can only upload a maximum of five screen shots, yet the App Store’s only going to show up to three in the gallery.
-In reality, your first three screen shots are going to be your visual selling points to customers.
+In reality, your first three screen shots are going to be the most important for app store optimization, and act as your visual selling points to customers.

 Since screen shots are meant to draw the eyes of potential buyers, don’t worry about chronological order, telling a story, or otherwise appealing to people’s logic with these images.
-Screen shots are for the visual orgy of aesthetics and the functional aim of telling people what your app’s about and why this should matter to them.
+For best results from app optimization with screen shots, remember that screen shots are for the visual orgy of aesthetics and the functional aim of telling people what your app’s about and why this should matter to them.

 So showcase your most significant screen shots first, then follow with secondary ones that show either action shots or your navigation menu.
 This is to help people understand how they’re going to interact and then use your app with the usual gestures like swipes and taps.